Welcome to today's edition of the Rush 24-7 podcast.

 So now it's time for Nick Robertson to sum up and tell his audience at CNN that they did not hear what they just heard.

-The view from here is one of very happy to now to hear that President Obama has swung behind the people.
+The view from here is one of very happy now to hear that President Obama has swung behind the people.

-The view from here is one of uh very happy people to hear President Obama swung behind the people.
+The view from here is one of very happy people to hear President Obama swung behind the people.

-CNN, by the way, I'm just told that there was some applause just now.
+By the way, I'm just told that there was some applause just now.

-Uh you know, reporting this, uh gotta be honest, there was some applause.
+It was very short, but nevertheless, reporting this, going to be honest, there was some applause.

 We're rolling tape on this.